roboshoes/grunt-bake/README.md

 #### options.process
 Type: `Function`
-Default value: `null`
+Default value: default process procedure

 A Function which is used to process the template before putting it into the file.
-If no process given or `null` given the default process is used.
+If `process` is defined as `null` or `false` the includes won't be processed at all.
+The default process uses two curly braces as marker, such as `{{json.value.name}}`.

 The function gets passed two arguments:
 * `String`: representing the template to parse.